Different paths to conception

 Frozen eggs may be used later as part of fertility treatment, depending on your plans and circumstances.

-When should I consider egg freezing?
+When should I consider Egg Freezing?

 Egg freezing may be considered in certain situations, for example:

-- When you have a medical condition or are undergoing treatments that may affect fertility
+• When you have a medical condition or are undergoing treatments that may affect fertility

-(e.g. if a sperm sample is not available at the time of egg collection) - When planning ahead, if you meet eligibility criteria for elective (social) egg freezing in Singapore
+• When planning ahead, if you meet eligibility criteria for elective (social) egg freezing in Singapore

 Your doctor will review your health, circumstances, and goals before discussing whether egg freezing may be appropriate for you.

-What happens after egg freezing?
+What happens after Egg Freezing?

 After your eggs are frozen, they are stored safely until you decide to use them.
-When you are ready, your doctor will guide you through the next steps, which may involve fertilisation and embryo transfer as part of IVF.
+When you are ready, your doctor will guide you through the next steps, which will involve fertilisation and embryo transfer as part of IVF.

 Cost and MediSave support